 Please send only ONE card per artist.
-Yes, this has changed from previous years.
-As Twitter Art Exhibit grows, it is becoming impossible to anticipate the response.
 The number of cards shown will depend on overall participation and available space.
 Our goal is to show one card per participating artist, and cards may have to be rotated, or replaced as they are sold.
 Please understand that the exhibition is a piece of art in itself, and that it will be up to the organizers to ensure the show ”works.”
 So please send only one card per artist, and enter early.
 Additional cards sent to us will simply be donated to the charity to use for further fundraising.
 NO donated card is ever thrown away and is treated with great respect!

 DEADLINE & FEES

-Postcards MUST be received by end of day on the 17 March 2017 to be included in the exhibition.
+Postcards MUST be received by end of day on the 15 March 2020 to be included in the exhibition.
 Any entries after this will not be exhibited, but will still be made available to buy online.
 To be included in the TAE20 Catalogue, which will be available to buy on the opening night, your card will need to be in Myrtle Beach by the 17 February, 2020.
-Allow at least 10 business days for shipping if you reside in Europe and a minimum of 14 days from elsewhere.
+Allow at least 10 -14 business days for shipping.
 We are always amazed how long the cards can take to arrive.
 PLEASE send off your card as soon as you can to avoid the upset of it not arriving in time and not being used in the exhibition!
 PLEASE remember to mark your card as a GIFT or of ZERO value on the customs declaration so that an import fee is not incurred for the charity!

 NO PARTICIPATION FEES:

 As this is an exhibition for charity, there is no fee to enter.
 Every participant, from artist to organizer, is involved on a voluntary, unpaid basis.
 The goal is to share our collective talents for a good cause.
-100% of proceeds, from the sale of the donated postcards, goes to the charity.
 If you would like, however, to make a donation with your postcard, to help fund the work that the TAE team do each year, then please see the DONATION section below.
-(Please note: this money would NOT transferred to the charity, but is for the expenses incured by the TAE and curator in setting up the exhibition).
+(Please note: this money would NOT transferred to the charity, but is for the expenses incurred by the TAE and curator in setting up the exhibition).

-The sale price will be £30 per card (4 for £100).
-Many, if not all of these cards are worth a lot more, but this will allow the general public to purchase them easily and raise the required funds for the charity.
+The sale price will be $35 per card or 4 for $120.
+Many, if not all of these cards are worth a lot more, we know, but this will allow more of the public to purchase them and raise the required funds for the charity.

 Please ship your work, well protected in a stiff envelope (bubble padded envelopes do not work well as the cards bend in them) via regular first class mail as this worked best in past exhibitions.
-You may send your card via courier if you want the added security of knowing it has been delivered safely.
 The address to send the card to will be in the email you will receive, once you have registered.

 WHEN WE RECEIVE YOUR CARD, WE WILL…..

-1) Copy the image and send out a Twitter shout-out using the hashtag #TAE17 (check the @connect tab on your Twitter account for your mention).
+1) Copy the image and send out a Twitter shout-out using the hashtag #TAE20 (check your Twitter account for your mention).

 2) Post it to an album on our Facebook page at Facebook.com/TwitterArtExhibit (visit us to see if your card has arrived).

 Please could we kindly ask you NOT to contact us to ask if your card has arrived.
 It is time consuming for the volunteers to check through arrivals outside the normal process.
 Please be patient and keep an eye on your Twitter notifications, TAE Facebook Page and our Instagram account.
 If you have not heard from us, after a long time, that your card has arrived, then please certainly get in touch with us or the curator.

 AFTER THE EXHIBITION:

 All work received will be considered a donation and will not be returned to the sender, even if it remains unsold.
-Any unsold art will be donated to the charity to use for further fundraising efforts or as a memory of the support received. (i.e. create a mural with remaining pieces to commemorate the event, or sell remaining work at future fundraisers).
-It’s up to them.
+Any unsold art will be donated to the charity to use for further fundraising efforts or as a memory of the support received. (i.e. some charities create a mural with remaining pieces to commemorate the event).

 DONATIONS: The TAE has always been run by volunteers giving up considerable time to make the event run smoothly and hopefully raise as much funds as possible for the chosen charity.
 A lot of the money needed to put on the exhibition and pay for materials etc is raised through sponsorship and donations.

 If you would like to give a voluntary DONATION to the expenses of the TAE then please use the link below to send money via PayPal.
-(Please note: this money would NOT be transferred to the charity, but is for the expenses incurred by the TAE and curator in setting up the exhibition)
+(Please note: this money would NOT be transferred to the charity, but is for the expenses incurred by the TAE board in setting up the exhibition).

 FUNDING LEGITIMATE CHARITIES:

-100% of the funds raised, by the sale of postcards at a Twitter Art Exhibit, go to the chosen charity with 10% going to TAE organization to cover running and maintenance costs.
-Benefiting organizations are vetted by Twitter Art Exhibit’s local organizers, as well as by our organizing board.
-One of our biggest concerns is doing our due diligence and taking every precaution to make sure our initiative does not exploit anybody.
+90% of the funds raised, by the sale of postcards at a Twitter Art Exhibit, go to the chosen charity with 10% going to TAE organization to cover running and maintenance costs.
+Benefiting organizations are vetted by Twitter Art Exhibit’s curators, as well as by our organizing board.
+One of our biggest concerns is doing our due diligence and we take every precaution to make sure our initiative does not exploit anybody.